AISEES

 Donations & Membership

-AISEES warmly welcomes institutional and individual members.
-Your membership helps AISEES to create opportunities for advanced research and cultural studies.
+Your membership and donations help AISEES to create and maintain opportunities for advanced research and cultural studies.
 Our fellowship and grant programs develop new knowledge and foster the next generation of scholars and teachers.
 Your support also enables the staff to develop innovative programs that spotlight the rich histories and cultural heritage of the region.
-Individual (Regular or Student) or Institutional Membership fees can be transferred using the PayPal Donate button on this page, or by mailing a check, payable to American Institute for Southeast European Studies, to:

 Benefits of Membership